jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 Following Ramus, Lazarus Schoner in his Geometry confessed that he could see absolutely no use for the 5 regular solids in the world.

-This was until he perused my little book 'The Secret of the Universe', in which I prove that the number and distances of the planets were taken from the 5 regular solids.
+This was until he read my little book 'The Secret of the Universe' in which I prove that the number and distances of the planets were taken from the 5 regular solids.

 See what damage Ramus the master did to Schoner the disciple.